taurusilver7/pixify/client/README.md

 ## Build

 Scaffold a starter template using a script & refactor the directories.
 Add tailwind directives to the application build.

+Create two pages Home & CreatePost for populating the images & creating new ones.

+Populte & style the App component with index page with header + main elments.
+Add routes in the main element for Home & CreatePost pages.

+Get you own custom [logo](https://express.adobe.com/) to customize the application with your signature.

+The home page has a search form to filter the library for images & a loading component.
+Create a custom [loading](https://loading.io/) component here.